searchableai/KitanaQA/README.md

 ## Contributing to Doggmentator

 We welcome suggestions and contributions!
 Submit an issue or pull request and we will do our best to respond in a timely manner.
-TextAttack is currently in an "alpha" stage in which we are working to improve its capabilities and design.

 See [CONTRIBUTING.md](https://github.com/searchableai/Doggmentator/blob/master/CONTRIBUTING.md) for detailed information on contributing.